Ryan Thomas: Personal life

 He is of English, Indian and Caribbean ancestry.
 His paternal grandfather is from Mumbai, India, and emigrated to Manchester, England, in 1947.
 His paternal great-grandmother was a West Indian who had Caribbean ancestry.

 In 2013, he filed for bankruptcy following an unpaid tax bill of £40,000.
 Thomas was arrested in 2015 for being drunk and disorderly in a Lake District nightclub.
 He was fined £90.

 Thomas dated his Coronation Street co-star Tina O'Brien from 2003 until 2009.
-They have a daughter together.
+They have a daughter (Scarlett) together.
 Thomas has been in a relationship with Lucy Mecklenburgh since 2017.
 They met while taking part in Celebrity Island with Bear Grylls.
 He became engaged to Mecklenburgh in June 2019.
-They have two children together.
+They have a son and a daughter together.